frasermarlow/singer-getting-started/README.md

 ![](https://www.stitchdata.com/images/singer-getting-started-guide/singer-getting-started-guide_8.png)

 Now it is time to connect to your new EC2 instance.

-To connect to an EC2 instance we will use SSH (Secure SHell is a secure networking protocol for connecting to a remote computer.)
+For this we will use SSH (Secure SHell is a secure networking protocol for connecting to a remote computer.)

 In Windows open the command prompt (Start menu, type ‘_cmd_’ and press enter)